-The categories of secondary diagnoses used for this step in risk of mortality are the same 83 core secondary diagnosis categories that are used for severity of illness (see table 2-5).
+The categories of secondary diagnoses used for this step in risk of mortality are the same 83 core secondary diagnosis categories that are used for severity of illness (see table 2-3).
 The only difference is that these same 83 secondary diagnosis categories are then subdivided by risk of mortality level, not severity of illness level.
 The additional 21 secondary diagnosis categories developed for use with neonatal APR DRGs 626 and 640 are not used for risk of mortality.
 These additional 21 secondary diagnosis categories are intended to differentiate neonates with multiple minor or other problems from those who are normal newborns or who have a single minor problem, which is significant for severity of illness but is not applicable for risk of mortality since these diagnoses do not increase the risk of dying.

-All of the secondary diagnosis category combination types for risk of mortality are the same as those defined for severity of illness (see table 2-7).
+All of the secondary diagnosis category combination types for risk of mortality are the same as those defined for severity of illness (see table 2-5).
 Of the nine possible combination types, six are applicable for risk of mortality.
 These are combination types 1, 2, 3, 4, 5, and 13.

 A type 1 combination consists of two categories that contain major risk of mortality level diagnoses, plus any two additional secondary diagnoses that are at least major level.
 When a type 1 combination occurs, the minimum patient risk of mortality subclass is extreme.
 An example of a type 1 combination is a major pulmonary diagnosis (category 75) such as acute pulmonary edema and a major neurological diagnosis (category 64) such as cerebral thrombosis without infarct combined with any other two major secondary diagnoses.
 A type 2 combination is the same as type 1 except that the two categories consist of a major risk of mortality category and a moderate risk of mortality category.
-For a type 2 combination, the minimum patient risk of mortality subclass is extreme.
-An example of a type 2 combination is a major bacterial infection (category 9) such as peritonitis and a moderate level secondary malignancy (category 78) combined with any other two major secondary diagnoses.
+For a type 2 combination is a major bacterial infection (category 9) such as peritonitis and a moderate level secondary malignancy (category 78) combined with any other two major secondary diagnoses.